 Message: Do not ignore a Notice to Lodge Outstanding Tax Returns.
 If you do, and a Court Attendance Notice is issued, start getting your tax affairs in order and engage a lawyer.

-Waterhouse Lawyers can help you.
+Waterhouse Lawyers can help you with a Court Attendance Notice.
 We have an excellent track record in obtaining the minimum amount of fine payable, and, where appropriate, a s19B order